Top Categories

 Over time the grout between your tiles starts to fade giving your tile a less attractive appearance.
 Well here are a few simple steps to revitalize your grout making the floors and walls look brand new, without the back-breaking work of removing old grout and re-grouting your tile floor or wall.

-- Clean floor or wall thoroughly and allow it to completely dry.
+- Clean the floor or wall thoroughly and allow it to completely dry.

-- Where ever your starting point is located at be consistent, whether you start from the top of a row of tiles or the bottom.
+- Where ever your starting point is located be consistent, whether you start from the top of a row of tiles or the bottom.
 Make sure to paint all the way down to the end, before starting a new row.
-This is will ensure even coverage and no miss spots.
+This is will ensure even coverage and no missed spots.
 Take your time and be cautious of getting any paint on the tile.
-It’s rather easy to prevent spillage on to the tile, with just a little patience.
+It’s rather easy to prevent spillage onto the tile, with just a little patience.

-- Make sure to have a damp sponge and dry rag nearby, encase you spill paint on tile, don’t allow the paint to dry before cleaning it up.
-It will be easier to clean-up while still wet.
+- Make sure to have a damp sponge and dry rag nearby, in case you spill paint on tile, don’t allow the paint to dry before cleaning it up.
+It will be easier to clean up while still wet.

 - When you are done allow the paint to dry before walking on it to prevent trash or lint from getting trapped inside the paint.
 Once it dries you will be pleasantly surprised how rejuvenated your walls or floors look, just from reviving the grout.
 The rich vibrant colors from the grout will not only give the room a fresh new, updated look, but it will give it a lasting make-over.